 - Take your lunch, snacks and drinks with you to class or work so you don’t have to buy food when you’re out.

 What Kind of Costs Can I Expect?

-Your costs will generally fall into 3 categories:
+Your costs will generally fall into 3 main categories:

-Tuition fees depend on the program and school you choose.
-In 2020-2021, the average cost of 1 year’s tuition at a Canadian university was $6,580, before taking into account scholarships, bursaries and awards.
+Tuition fees depend on the program and university you choose.
+In 2022-2023, the average cost of 1 year’s tuition at a Canadian university was $6,834, before taking into account and financial aid or awards.

 If you know the program you want to study, visit the websites of the universities that offer it to find out current tuition costs.
 If you do not know what you want to study, look at tuition costs for a few different programs and then make a reasonable estimate.